 - The Ghost Rider villain Blackout suppresses all light sources in his presence.

 - In the climax of Wait Until Dark a blind woman battles against a killer in her apartment; she destroys all the lamps so he is disoriented but she can react just fine.
+Too bad she missed one bulb.

 - There's a scene in The Chronicles of Riddick where Riddick is accosted by two soldiers, and responds by extinguishing the two candles in the room, plunging it into darkness.
-Riddick has the ability to see in the dark thanks to his 'eye-shine'.
+Riddick has the ability to see in the dark thanks to his "eye-shine".
 The soldiers don't, and get completely owned in the fight that follows.

 - The Golden Voyage of Sinbad: At the end Sinbad must fight Koura while Koura is invisible after being granted a "shield of darkness".